pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

-syscalls, or to enable unstable Rust features: we're not "rewrite-it-in-Rust" absolutists, and merely wish to use Rust for its strengths (control over data layout, support for domain-specific invariants, large ecosystem for less performance critical logic, ability to lie to the compiler where necessary, ...), while avoiding its weaknesses (interacting with Linux interfaces defined by C headers or fine-tuning code generation).
+syscalls, or to enable unstable Rust features: we're not "rewrite-it-in-Rust" absolutists, and merely wish to use Rust for its strengths (control over data layout, support for domain-specific invariants, large ecosystem for less performance-sensitive logic, ability to lie to the compiler where necessary, ...), while avoiding its weaknesses (interacting with Linux interfaces defined by C headers, or fine-tuning code generation).

 [^uber-crate]: We re-export our dependencies from an uber-crate, and let our outer [meson](https://mesonbuild.com/) build invoke `cargo` to generate a static library for that facade uber-crate.